kitodo/kitodo-presentation/DEVELOPMENT.md

 Take a look at the documentation by opening the file `Index.html` in the folder `Documentation-GENERATED-temp` in your browser.

-### Provide via Http Server (optional)
+### Provide via HTTP Server (optional)

-Starts the http server and mounts the mandatory directory `Documentation-GENERATED-temp`.
+Starts the HTTP server and mounts the mandatory directory `Documentation-GENERATED-temp`.

 ```bash
 composer docs:start